xrdocs/multicast/_tutorials/2021-03-23-introduction-to-multicast.md

 ![Screenshot 2021-03-23 at 16.34.30.png]({{site.baseurl}}/images/Screenshot 2021-03-23 at 16.34.30.png)

 If we use a scheduled based system, in a scenario such as the above and we need to replicate a packet in multiple interfaces, and one is congested then it will not give the right to the packet to transmit.
 Meaning that the line cards LC6 and LC7 will not receive this copy of the packet.
-This is called head-of-line blocking https://en.wikipedia.org/wiki/Head-of-line_blocking.
+This is called head-of-line blocking [Head of line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
 We cannot rely on tokens for permission to be transmitted, we need to auto allocate a token for a multicast packet.

 Additionally, with this scheduled approach, we will have one interface congested which will not send the token and the rest will be blocked so this model of scheduling will not be possible.
 The ingress scheduler will auto allocate a token to itself and send the traffic to the fabric where it will be replicated.